sourcegraph/about/handbook/engineering/hiring/engineering-manager-backend-platform.md

 ## Qualifications

-- You have 2+ years of experience directly managing at least 6 full-time software engineers.
+- You have 2+ years of experience directly managing at least 4 full-time software engineers.
 We expect you already know how to lead a team.
 - You have done some amount of coding in the past 2 years (for example: at work or on a personal project) to keep your skills up-to-date.
 We expect that you are able to review and provide valuable feedback on code, architecture, and designs.
 - You are able to clearly communicate your past accomplishments verbally (example: in an interview) and in writing (examples: in your resume, in your answers to our application questions).
 - You have experience breaking up complex technical problems into smaller achievable milestones that the team can iterate on.

-## Nice to haves

-- You have experience designing, architecting, scaling, and optimizing systems that span multiple layers of a tech stack (example: frontend, backend, CLI).
-- You have grown at least one junior engineer to a senior+ level.
-- You have designed a software engineer interview process from first principles.
-- You have built and delivered an application that works on multiple platforms (examples: different operating systems, cloud versus on-premise)

 ## Learn more about us